 The CLBass F plugin made by EXE Consulting is available for Windows 7 or later 64 bit, and macOS 10.10 or later 64 and.
 And it comes in VST and AAX formats.

 Overall, a good bass amp simulation for free.
 The list of effects is vast, and they have outstanding quality.

 As a bonus, the Guitar Rig 6 plugin made by the famous Native Instruments is worth mentioning.
 A vast workstation for both bass and guitar, with some cool features.

 Most of the presets are dedicated to guitar, but a few like the Bass Invader or the Bass Pro do the job of getting a punchy, vintage, solid-state bass sound.

 With Bass pro, you get a 9-band EQ, Gain, Bass, Mid, Mid freq, Treble, drive, and master volume controls.

 With the Bass Invader, which is another bass preset available, you get a 4-band active EQ, voicing filters, and distortion control that sits perfectly on the mix in a rock n roll set, just like how you would expect from a tube-driven Bass amp.

 - Crush Pack

 The effects available are endless and divided into multiple presets of three effects each.
 One of them is the Crush Pack.
 It comes with a Bit Crusher, which gives a FET style sound, a Distortion effect, which obviously distorts the signal, and a Frequency Shifter, used a lot by bass players to get a nice soloing timbre.
 All of these are great for bass, giving you a contemporary twist in your playing.
-Check our post on the best Lo-Fi plugins where we featured Crush Pack.

 - Mod pack